codenostalgia/coupons-mgmt-repo/README.md

   - Implemented all the 7 APIs, along with the necessary functionality mentioned in the assignment

   **`API to Retrieve Best Coupons`**
-  - Implemented One more API `POST /best-coupons` apart from 7 APIs mentioned in the assignment
+  - Implemented API `POST /best-coupons` apart from 7 APIs mentioned in the assignment
-  - This API filters out and provides the Coupons which has maximum discount among all the Applicable coupons for the given cart
+  - This API filters out and provides the Coupons which has `maximum discount` among all the Applicable coupons for the given cart
   - The Payload and Response structure of this API is exactly same as `POST /applicable-coupons` API
   - You can find the API in the Postman Collection present in project root

+**`API for Bulk Coupon Creation:`**
+- Implemented API `POST /coupons/bulk` apart from 7 APIs mentioned in the assignment
+- The API takes Coupons List payload and response with sames coupons with extra fields populated like id, createdTS, expiryTS, etc

+**`PayLoad Validation`**
+- The API Payload is validated against the DTOs defined in Backend
+- Invalid payload return `PayLoad Structure is Invalid !!` message
+- Similary ID in path should be integer, or backend returns `ID must be an Integer !!` message

 **`Coupon Types`**
 - Implemented 3 types of coupons as mentioned in assignment - `CART WISE` `PRODUCT WISE` `BXGY`

 **`Type Extensibility:`**
 - The `details` of coupon are stored as a `JSON string` in the H2-database.
 This will help us accomodate any new type of coupon in future without modifying the database schema and DTOs structure.
 - The CouponDTO uses a `Details` class, which could implemented by Details of new coupon type in future.
 This will ensure existing schema and code wont break after adding any new cuopon type

 **`Coupon Expiry:`**